Obstructed Thickenings and Supermanifolds: Preliminaries

 In light of \eqref{bcbfjhbvrbjh} we have the following definition, motivated by \cite{EASTBRU}:

 \begin{DEF} \emph{The locally ringed space $\Xfr_{(M, E)}^{(k)}$ in \eqref{bcbfjhbvrbjh} is referred to as the \emph{$k$-th order thickening of $M$ in $\Xfr_{(M, E)}$}. } \end{DEF}

-Another way to think of a $k$-th order thickening $\Xfr^{(k)}_{(M, E)}$ in $\Xfr_{(M, E)}$ is as a thickening of $M$ equipped with an embedding $\iota: \Xfr^{(k)}_{(M, E)} \subset\Xfr_{(M, E)}$.
-Hence we may refer to such a thickening as an \emph{embedded} thickening.
+Another way to think of a $k$-th order thickening $\Xfr^{(k)}_{(M, E)}$ in $\Xfr_{(M, E)}$ is as a thickening of $M$ equipped with an embedding $\iota: \Xfr^{(k)}_{(M, E)} \subset\Xfr_{(M, E)}$.\footnote{ As described in \cite{LEBRUN} and motivated by notions in algebraic geometry, an embedding of supermanifolds (and thickenings more generally) is defined by: (1) an embedding of underlying spaces and; (2) a surjection of structure sheaves.
+For another description of embeddings, see \cite{BETTEMB}.
+In the present case, $\iota: \Xfr^{(k)}_{(M, E)} \ra\Xfr_{(M, E)}$ is the identity on reduced spaces and surjective on structure sheaves by construction.
+Hence it is an embedding.} Hence we may refer to such a thickening as an \emph{embedded} thickening.
 As mentioned at the start of this section, we are interested in thickenings `independently' of supermanifolds and by this we mean thickenings that need not be embedded in some higher structure such as a supermanifold, i.e., an \emph{abstract} thickening.
 The focus of this article is then: \emph{given an abstract thickening, will there exist an embedding of it into some higher structure, e.g., such as a thickening of higher order, or a supermanifold?} \\\\ In the next section we will look at the tangent sheaf of a supermanifold and the split model.